Mrs. Landingham: Character role

-On The West Wing, Mrs. Dolores Landingham is the secretary of Josiah Bartlet, the fictional president of the United States played by Martin Sheen.
-Having worked for his father, she has known Bartlet since he was in high school, worked for him as secretary while he was the governor of New Hampshire, and has a rare familiarity with Bartlet that few other characters can match.
-In the second-season episode "18th and Potomac", she dies from a traffic collision with a drunk driver on her way to the White House.
-In the next episode and season finale, "Two Cathedrals", Mrs. Landingham is shown in flashbacks meeting Jed Bartlet while he was in high school, and appears in the Oval Office to talk to him a final time.
+On The West Wing, Mrs. Dolores Landingham is the personal secretary of Josiah Bartlet, the fictional president of the United States played by Martin Sheen.
+Having worked as the school secretary for Bartlet's father – headmaster of his private high school in New Hampshire – she has known Jed since he was a schoolboy, going on to work for him as secretary while he was the governor of New Hampshire, and has a rare familiarity with Bartlet that few other characters can match.
+As Bartlet first knew her as "Mrs. Landingham", he continued to address her this way and the other White House staff followed his example.

+In the second-season penultimate episode "18th and Potomac", she is killed in a car crash at a junction — while driving back to the White House in her brand new car from the car dealership to let Bartlet "kick the tires" — by a drunk driver.
+In the next episode and season finale, "Two Cathedrals", Mrs. Landingham is shown in flashbacks meeting Jed Bartlet while he was in high school in the late-1950s, and also appears in the Oval Office to talk to him a final time during his crisis of faith.
 The character appears in 30 of the series' 154 episodes, with her last appearance occurring in a season-four flashback in "Debate Camp".

 A key moment for Mrs. Landingham's character comes in the first-season episode "In Excelsis Deo".
-In the episode, set around the holiday of Christmas, Charlie Young notices that Mrs. Landingham feels down despite the festive atmosphere of the day.
-Mrs. Landingham explains that she always felt sad around the holiday season, revealing that her two sons, Andrew and Simon, were drafted into the Vietnam War.
-Mrs. Landingham and the boys' father tried to convince them not to go, and instead take a deferment to finish medical school, but the boys insisted.
-The two boys were killed by enemy fire on December 24, 1970, which is Christmas Eve.
+In the episode, set around Christmas, Charlie Young notices that Mrs. Landingham seems depressed despite the festive atmosphere.
+Mrs. Landingham explains that she always feels sad at the holiday season, revealing that her two sons, Andrew and Simon, were drafted into the Vietnam War.
+Mrs. Landingham and the boys' father unsuccessfully tried to convince them not to go, and instead take a deferment to finish medical school; they were killed by enemy fire on December 24, 1970.
 "It's hard when that happens so far away, you know," says Mrs. Landingham, "because with the noises and the shooting, they had to be so scared.
 It's hard not to think that right then, they needed their mother."
-Later in the episode, Mrs. Landingham accompanies Toby Ziegler to a military funeral arranged for a homeless man.
-Martin Sheen later said that he was supposed to have been present in the scene as well, but the scene was changed to not overshadow Ziegler and Mrs. Landingham, commenting that the two "were deeply affected by the incident: a woman who has lost two sons and a man who gave this guy clothes to keep warm".
+Later in the episode, Mrs. Landingham accompanies Toby Ziegler to a military funeral arranged for a homeless veteran.
+Martin Sheen later said that he was supposed to have been present in the scene as well, but it was changed to not overshadow Ziegler and Mrs. Landingham, commenting that the two "were deeply affected by the incident: a woman who has lost two sons and a man who gave this guy clothes to keep warm".
 Joosten said that the scene was a high point of her time on the show.